andrewyatz/ensembl-species-search-duckdb/README.md

 - `search.duckdb`: contains taxonomy hierachy lookups, taxonomy names and species information
 - `search_fts.sqlite`: contains full-text searching for the taxonomy and species names

+## Generating a local copy of taxonomy

+Due to the size of the taxonomy tables you can take a local copy of these using `build_local_taxa_tables.py`.
+This will generate a duckdb file called `local_taxonomy.duckdb`.

+## Config file

+You can provide a TOML file to the program to configure the building of the resources.
+An example is provided in `config.toml.example`.
+The program will attempt to load this from:

+- The environment variable `SEARCH_CONFIG` which is set to a path to the file
+- Defaults to `config.toml`

 ### DuckDB tables

 ### Computed tables